 The Maldivians are expert craftsmen.
 They are incredibly skilled at wood carving and lacquer work making beautiful and intricate designs that are astounding.
 The carvings at the Friday mosque are a testament to these.
 The women of the country also make beautiful woven mats made from reeds that are dyed and woven into beautiful intricate patterns.
 One can also find beautiful jewellery made by locals adding to the culture of Maldives.

 Music and Dance in Maldives

 Both music and dance form an integral part of the culture of Maldives.
 Both of these are heavily influenced by North Indian styles of music and dance.
 The Indian film industry plays an essential role, with Bollywood movies and music being popular amongst a lot of people.
 Old Hindi songs still remain very popular and actually are an inspiration for many Maldivian songs too!
 The traditional dances of Maldives also draw strong inspiration from the Northern Indian classical dance form of Kathak.

 A popular instrument in the Maldives is the bulbul tarang.
 Another type of very famous music and dance performances using the drums and incorporating their beat known as Bodu Beru (Big Drum) is said to have North-African roots.

 Since the primary religion of the Maldives is Islam, most of the festivals celebrated here are Islamic festivals.
-The major festival celebrated here is at the end of the Islamic holy month Ramadan or Ramzan.
+The major festival of Maldives is Eid.
 It is revelled with pomp, and ardour throughout the country, like in other Islamic countries.
 The other big Islamic festival celebrated here is the birthday of the Prophet where mosques are full of people praying.